Skip to:

 Features and functionalities

-The features and functionalities are the heart of the PRD.
+The features and functionalities are the heart of the PRD in product management.
 Here, you list all the product's features, providing detailed descriptions for each.
 It outlines what each feature does, how it works, and why it's important.

 For each feature, you should include user stories and acceptance criteria.
 User stories describe the feature from the user's perspective, focusing on the desired outcome.
 Acceptance criteria outline the conditions under which a feature is considered complete, providing a clear checklist for developers and testers.